 She doesn't put papers on the desk.
 She only writes on her pc (which you can't see) which she has connected to a 20in monitor.
 You see the monitor, the pristine glass and a backlit keyboard in soft white LEDs.
-It is so pretty and clean and she plays CDs of white noise.
+It is so pretty and clean and she plays CDs of rain, wind and a lake at night while she writes.
 She has essentially created her own tiny sensory control chamber to shut out the world.
-I am not saying you need to do this, but writers go to all sorts of crazy lengths sometimes to get their creativity on, don't be embarrassed or shy if you need to blur the lines a bit to find your productive happy place.
+I am not saying you need to do this but writers go to all sorts of crazy lengths sometimes to get their creativity on, don't be embarrassed or shy if you need to blur the lines a bit to find your productive happy place.